dominodatalab/domino-code-assist-docs/docs/install.md

 === "R"

-    1. Download a ZIP archive from https://mirrors.domino.tech/dca/dca_sources.zip onto your local machine.
+    1. Download a ZIP archive from <https://mirrors.domino.tech/dca/dca_sources.zip> onto your local machine.
 One might do this as follows:
     ```
     wget https://mirrors.domino.tech/dca/dca_sources.zip
     ```
-    2. Get somebody on your IT team to transfer the downloaded file (`dca_sources.zip`) from the previous step across to your Domino environment.
+    2. Upload the archive onto Domino.
-    3. Once the ZIP archive has been unpacked you can install the packages.
+    3. Unpack the archive on Domino.
+    4. In a RStudio workspace on Domino install the package.

 ## Initialize